blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Entity Types

 1. Entity types define their constraints on the structure of an entity through their `properties`, where
-    1. The keys are base URI's to a property type
+    1. The keys are base URIs to a property type
     1. The values are defined by either:
         1. A reference to a property type
         1. An array definition, where
             1.  the `items` are defined by a reference to a property type
             1.  `minItems` and/or `maxItems` are optionally defined
+1. The required fields are defined by a `required` list where the elements are base URIs that are a subset of the keys in the `properties`
 1. Entity types also define additional constraints on links from their entity through their:
     1.  `links`, where
-        1. The keys are _versioned URI's_ to a link type
+        1. The keys are _versioned URIs_ to a link type
         1. The values are defined by either:
             1. An empty object (until Link Constraints are implemented)
             1. An array definition, where